mrezabayat/iamsorush/content/posts/mpi-ping-pong.md

 ## The ball

 If we imagine the data transfer between two nodes is like a ping-pong game, the data is the ball.
 The ball can be an array of MPI types.
-Here for simplicity, is an integer:
+Here for simplicity, is the integer:

 ```cpp
 struct Ball